furrer-lab/abn/CONTRIBUTING.md

 Feel free to comment on them if it is not clear to you what exactly the issue is about.
 Issues with the label
-https://github.com/furrer-lab/abn/labels/good%20first%20issue might be good starting points if you are new to abn.
+https://github.com/furrer-lab/abn/labels/good%20first%20issue might be good starting points if you are new to `abn`.

 #### If you have a specific contribution
 that you would like to add first check the